-This does take a bit of prep time initially, but once you’ve made a set of alphabet clothespins, you can use them for spelling words all year long.
+This does take a bit of prep time initially, but once you’ve made a set of alphabet clothespins, you can use them for spelling words and sight words all year long.

 Disclosure: This post contains Amazon Affiliate and other affiliate links.
 Please see my Disclosure Page for more details.

 Write each letter of the alphabet on your clothespins.
 You’ll want to include some letters more than once, such as your vowels and popular letters.